afcasco/android-codelabs/README.md

 # android-codelabs

-Old android codelabs rewritten in kotlin (no jetpack compose version)
+Old android codelabs rewritten in kotlin (using views, not jetpack compose)

 When there's more than one project in a codelab, the subsequent projects are named with a letter (a-z) next to the code lab number.